Break and enter, vehicle thefts hit North Okanagan - Vernon Morning Star

 Several vehicle thefts are being reported in the North Okanagan over the weekend.

-One was a scooter, and all its fear, from an employee at Save On Foods in Lake Country in the early afternoon.
+A scooter and all related gear was reported stolen by a Lake Country Save-On-Foods employee in the early afternoon.

-The full face motorcycle helmet, white shell with black and yellow stripes and sweater were stolen from under the parkade, according to owner Tiegan Reibin.
-He says two coworkers saw an adult man and woman in their mid 30s in the area.
+The full-face motorcycle helmet, white shell with black and yellow stripes and sweater were stolen from under the parkade, according to owner Tiegan Reibin.
+He said two co-workers saw an adult man and woman in their mid-30s in the area.

-A Lake Country business was also hit by thieves over the weekend.

 Eyes Inc Optometry was broken into at 4:30 a.m.
 Friday, Sept.
-18. The glass in front door of the Oceola Road business was smashed to obtain entry.
+18. The glass in front door of the Oceola Road business was smashed by two unknown suspects to gain entry.

+“They proceeded to steal a large quantity of merchandise and fled the scene,” RCMP Cpl.
+Jocelyn Noseworthy said.

+Lake Country RCMP are investigating and appeal to anyone with information on the break-in to call them or CrimeStoppers.

 @VernonNews